MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/includes/setup-steps-5-12.md

 >[!Important]
 > You need to sign in to Power BI with the same account you use to access Viva Insights.

-After the **Wellbeing - balance and flexibility** report is set up and populated with Viva Insights data in Power BI, review information on the **Summary** page.
+After the report is set up and populated with Viva Insights data in Power BI, review information on the **Summary** page.